ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 - Start from a template or "cookie cutter" to streamline setup, and follow best practices.
 - Write readable code by using meaningful variable names, a logical structure, and clear comments.
 Some coding languages offer packages/tools that lint and format code for consistency.
-- Expand your README beyond the basics—see our [README topic page](https://data-guidelines.scilifelab.se/topics/readme-files) for inspiration.
+- Expand your README file beyond the basics.
+See our [README topic page](https://data-guidelines.scilifelab.se/topics/readme-files) for inspiration.
 - Ask a colleague to test whether they can access and understand how to use the code.
 - Remember to cite your code in your research publications.